architech-boards/T1040/source/qs.rst

 Once you are done configuring the serial port, you are back to *minicom* main menu and you can select *exit*.

-2. Power on the board and press *enter* key in order to enter in the command line of the u-boot.
+2. Power on the board and press a key in order to enter in the command line of the u-boot.

 ::